xapax/security/transfering_files.md

 ## Ftp

 If you have access to a ftp-client to can of course just use that.
+Rembemer, if you are uploading binaries you must use binary mode, otherwise the binary will become corrupted!!!

 ## Tftp